Stephen Colletti: Early life

 Colletti was born in Newport Beach, California, the youngest child of Lorilee (née Goodall) and Bruce Colletti.
-Colletti has an older brother John, and an older sister Lauren and a brother, Michael.
-As a teen, Stephen attended Laguna Beach High School in Laguna Beach, California.
-He attended San Francisco State University.
+Colletti has an older brother named John and an older sister named Lauren.
+He graduated from Laguna Beach High School in Laguna Beach, California.
+He then briefly attended San Francisco State University.

 Career

 In 2004, MTV commissioned a planned reality television series Laguna Beach: The Real Orange County which followed the lives of wealthy teens and Colletti was asked to appear on the show.
 The series premiered in September 2004.
 Colletti returned for the second season with the remainder of the cast from the first season.
 In 2006, the New York Times described his role in the series as "still fighting to acquire some charm to animate his idol looks".
 Colletti did not return for the show's third season.

 Upon graduating high school, he attended San Francisco State University for a year before returning to Los Angeles to pursue an acting career.
-In 2007 Colletti appeared as himself in an episode of another MTV Reality Television series The Hills.
+In 2008, Colletti appeared as himself in an episode of another MTV Reality Television series The Hills.
 Colletti had a temporary stint as an MTV VJ for MTV's Total Request Live.